What is Universal Credit?

 - Disability Living Allowance (DLA): If you’re responsible for a disabled child.

-If you have enough national insurance contributions you can claim the following benefits, but your Universal Credit will be reduced:
+If you have enough national insurance contributions you might be able to claim the following benefits, but your Universal Credit will be reduced:

-- Contribution-based Employment and Support Allowance: If you can’t work because of a physical or mental illness.
+- Contribution-based & New Style Employment and Support Allowance (ESA): If you can’t work because of a physical or mental illness.

 - Introduction to Universal Credit